 Carroll and her brother, Zac, who also attends J. Sargeant Reynolds in Richmond and plans to transfer to Virginia Commonwealth University next year, help their parents with college costs.
 “It’s amazing how much we have saved by doing this.
 You can get a lot of good opportunities.
 I am on the student senate, and they gave us a $500 stipend to help us buy books,” she says.
 “There are ways to find money at school.”

 Figuring out financial aid

-Students should apply for the FAFSA online no later than January 1, typically during their senior year in high school.
-It is recommended that students and their parents file their federal taxes prior to completing the FAFSA in order to use the IRS Data Retrieval tool, which ensures that the income information is correct.
+Students should apply for the FAFSA online no later than October 1, typically during their senior year in high school.
+It is recommended that students and their parents use the IRS Data Retrieval tool, which ensures that the income information is correct.
 Using this tool minimizes students’ chances of being selected for verification of information elements on the FAFSA.
 Income is the #1 flag for verification.